 There isn't much modern music that grabs my attention these days.
 I do still discover new music on a regular basis but I have to go backwards to do so - backwards in time that is.
 That is where all the good stuff is.

-I grew up with scratchy 78RPM's, skirling church congregations and juke box needles crashing down with a thunk, hiss and click.
+I grew up with scratchy 78RPM's, skirling church congregations and juke box needles crashing down on vinyl.
 Imperfection in music is part of life, part of the essence of the experience.
-Where possible, I have taken the recordings below from original acetate or vinyl without any processing to "clean it up."
-It is as close as possible to what I actually listened to back then.
+Where possible, I have taken the recordings below from original acetate or vinyl without any processing to "clean it up".
+It is as close as possible to the sound of that time.

 "The Three Bells (The Jimmy Brown Song)" - Les Compagnons De La Chanson - 78RPM Columbia (UK) D.B.
 2697, 1950